nicolasdanet/Spaghettis_TclTk/README.txt

     Download this repository.
     Change directory to the "build.sh" script.
     Execute the "./build.sh" command.

+Install:

+    Nothing to do.

+Uninstall:

+    On macOS the preference file is located in "~/Application Support/Spaghettis".
+    On GNU/Linux it is "~/.spaghettisrc".

 Credits:

     Miller Puckette & others < http://msp.ucsd.edu/Software/pd-README.txt >